 The 2015 & 2023 surveys completed indicated a high demand for access to the Lewis River.
-This capital project could include a number of items from completing a boat launch, to gaining legal access to the floodway open space the City owns, to completing walking trails along the river.
+This capital project could include a number of items from completing a boat launch, to gaining legal access to the floodway open space the City owns, to completing walking trails along the river and an improved boat/kayak launch at Goerig Park.